Trends may come and trends may go but a classic

 riding boot never goes out of style.
 Perhaps it's

-their ability to make anyone wearing them look
+their ability to amke anyone wearing them look

 dashing and in command.
 Perhaps it's the way